How to Manage Your Finances and Save More Money During COVID-19

 Do you typically buy lunch every day at work?
 You’ve likely had plenty of recent experience trying new, creative ways to make your own lunches, so start bringing them to work when it is time to return to the office.

-There are also great online resources with tips for budgeting, saving and planning for future purchases, such as WSFS iQ, that are free and can guide you through questions you may have about strengthening savings habits, buying a home, saving for a college fund or retirement, and more that are tailored to your financial status and needs.
+There are also great online resources with tips for budgeting, saving and planning for future purchases that are free and can guide you through questions you may have about strengthening savings habits, buying a home, saving for a college fund or retirement, and more that are tailored to your financial status and needs.
 Check out fun tools to help your kids learn the importance of budgeting or having an emergency fund for times like these.